-A former U.S. intelligence analyst was arrested Thursday and charged with violating the Espionage Act for allegedly leaking documents about the secretive U.S. drone program.
-31-year-old Daniel Hale was arrested in Nashville, Tennessee.
+AMY GOODMAN: A former U.S. intelligence analyst was arrested Thursday and charged with violating the Espionage Act for allegedly leaking documents about the secretive U.S. drone program.
+Thirty-one-year-old Daniel Hale was arrested in Nashville, Tennessee.
 He faces up to 50 years in prison.
-Hale was enlisted in the Air Force from 2009 to 2013, during which he worked with the National Security Agency and the Joint Special Operations Task Force at the Bagram Air Base in Afghanistan where he helped identify targets to be assassinated.
+Hale was enlisted in the Air Force from 2009 to 2013, during which he worked with the National Security Agency and the Joint Special Operations Task Force at the Bagram Air Base in Afghanistan, where he helped identify targets to be assassinated.
 He later worked as a contractor for the National Geospatial-Intelligence Agency.

 DANIEL HALE: Before I begin, one last thing.
-I just would like to in a way say I am sorry.
-I am not up here for any good reasons.
-And to the people in the audience who are victims, or who are families of victims, or have families who live in countries where U.S. militarism and specifically unmanned systems are conducting kinetic strikes, I am sorry.
-Because I am up here because I was, for a time, a short period of time during my military career as an analyst, working with unmanned systems and deployed to Afghanistan.
+I just would like to, in a way, say I’m sorry.
+I’m not up here for any good reasons.
+And to the people in the audience who are victims or who are families of victims or have families who live in countries where U.S. militarism and specifically unmanned systems are conducting kinetic strikes, I’m sorry, because I’m up here because I was, for a time, a short period of time during my military career as an analyst, working with unmanned systems and deployed to Afghanistan.
 And at the very least, you all deserve an apology.

 AMY GOODMAN: In January 2014, Daniel Hale spoke at a rally outside the White House calling for the closing of the U.S. military prison at Guantánamo.